-In addition, if an Eligible Person's employment is terminated without cause and due to redundancy, an Eligible Person retires in accordance with the retirement policy, or in the event that the employment of an employee is terminated by reason of death or disability (or such other circumstances as the Compensation Committee may in its discretion determine) prior to the end of a vesting period, then: (i) in the case of RSUs, a number of unvested RSUs proportionate to the period of time between the grant date and the date of termination to the total vesting period shall vest; or (ii) in the case of PSUs, a number of PSUs that would have vested has the Eligible Person remain employed or engaged until the end of the vesting period proportionate to the period of time between the grant date and the date of termination to the total vesting period shall vest, shall vest at the end of the vesting period.
+In addition, if an Eligible Person's (as defined in the Share Unit Plan) employment is terminated without cause and due to redundancy, an Eligible Person retires in accordance with the retirement policy, or in the event that the employment of an employee is terminated by reason of death or disability (or such other circumstances as the Compensation Committee may in its discretion determine) prior to the end of a vesting period, then: (a) in the case of RSUs, a number of unvested RSUs proportionate to the period of time between the grant date and the date of termination to the total vesting period; or (b) in the case of PSUs, a number of PSUs that would have vested had the

+Eligible Person remained employed or engaged until the end of the vesting period proportionate to the period of time between the grant date and the date of termination to the total vesting period, shall vest at the end of the vesting period.

-Subject to the terms of a person's employment agreement with the Corporation or an affiliate, and unless otherwise determined by the Compensation Committee in accordance with the Share Unit Plan, if a participant's services as an employee or consultant are terminated for cause by the Corporation or any affiliate or if the Eligible Person voluntarily resigns, all RSUs and PSUs, whether or not vested, shall terminate and be forfeited.
+Subject to the terms of a Eligible Person's employment agreement with the Corporation or an affiliate, and unless otherwise determined by the Compensation Committee in accordance with the Share Unit Plan, if a participant's services as an employee or consultant are terminated for cause by the Corporation or any affiliate or if the Eligible Person voluntarily resigns, all RSUs and PSUs, whether or not vested, shall terminate and be forfeited.